 Engineer: William E Gilhespie

-Description harvested from Wikipedia - Victoria Tunnel (Newcastle)
+Description courtesy of Wikipedia - Victoria Tunnel (Newcastle).

 All of the following photos were taken at the southern end upto the Crawhall Road entrance which is the only stretch of the tunnel open to the public.